 What are Medigap premiums based on in Delaware?

-There are three different types of Medigap plans in Delaware:
+There are three different types of Medigap plan pricing methods in Delaware:

 - Community-rated, where residents get charged the same amount regardless of age

 - Issue-age-rated, where premiums get based upon the period you buy your policy.